 We’ve reviewed Exede, HughesNet, and dishNet and ranked them based on pricing, plans, data, speed, and support.
 If you’re not sure where to start with satellite internet or what makes it unique, check our rankings for the Best Satellite Internet of 2016.

-If you want a quick comparison of the big three in satellite internet, see Exede vs. HughesNet vs. dishNET (that way you won’t have to read the fine print).
+If you want a quick comparison of the big three in satellite internet, see our Exede vs. HughesNet vs. dishNET comparison for all of the relevant details (that way you won’t have to read the fine print).

 Why get satellite internet service?

-If you’re interested in satellite internet, it might because there’s no other option for internet service in your area; however, satellite internet has made strides to compete with the likes of cable internet.
+If you’re interested in satellite internet, it might be because there’s no other option for internet service in your area; however, satellite internet has made strides to compete with the likes of cable internet and DSL.
 For example, if you’re looking for plans with download speeds of 5 to 25 Mbps, you’ll notice satellite internet pricing is comparable to some cable internet providers.

 The biggest advantage to satellite internet is nationwide availability.
 If you live outside the suburbs or in a rural area, satellite internet is the best way (maybe the only way) to get internet service.